lingar-studying/java-unit-testing/README.md

 With that, when we have a prepared tests, not only we can be pretty sure that we built the right materials, we also can test it again in the future, in case we want to make changes that related to those components.

+## TODO Process:

+* Add it to the project and check if it's running.
+* Create the object with empty fields and methods.
+* Prepare 10 test plan
+* Implement them in the test
+* Create the object so it will pass the tests